katCloi/sustainable-media/README.md

 <img width="1189" alt="Screen Shot 2020-05-03 at 6 58 31 PM" src="https://user-images.githubusercontent.com/47569514/80928096-457e9a80-8d70-11ea-92d3-72cbc84fbfbb.png">

-Select Choose file and click "Go" on the bottom right.
-Import all three files.
+Select Choose file and import a database file.
+Click "Go" on the bottom right corner of the page.
 You may need to do three separate imports.

 Your database should look like this. <img width="239" alt="Screen Shot 2020-05-03 at 7 17 25 PM" src="https://user-images.githubusercontent.com/47569514/80928503-e9694580-8d72-11ea-941b-4962150e5cf6.png">

+## Completed Connection and Website
+Your database should be connected via php at this point.
+You can go back to the website as instructed previously and navigate.